GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/ab-testing/index.md

 possible use cases.
 One such example is A/B testing, which is available to test in Chrome 104.0.5086.0 and later.

-With URL selection, you can assign a user to an experiment group, then store that group in Shared Storage to be accessed in a cross-site environment.
+You can assign a user to an experiment group, then store that group in Shared Storage to be accessed in a cross-site environment.

 ## Try A/B testing